 Father Michael O’Brien

-Summary of Sexual Abuse Allegations against Father Michael O’Brien
+Summary of Sexual Abuse Allegations Against Father Michael P O’Brien:

-Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Diocese of Alexandria in Louisiana.
-If you need a lawyer because you were sexually abused by a priest in Louisiana, contact our office today.
-Although many years have passed, those abused by Catholic clergy in the Diocese of Alexandria may now have legal options but filing deadlines will apply so do not delay in reaching out to us.
-Our lawyers have decades of experience representing survivors of clergy sexual abuse in Louisiana and nationwide.
+Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Archdiocese of San Francisco in California.
+If you need a lawyer because you were sexually abused by a priest in one of California’s Catholic dioceses, contact our office today.
+Although many years have passed, those abused by Catholic clergy in the Archdiocese of San Francisco now have legal options due to a voluntary compensation fund created by the Archdiocese of San Francisco, but filing deadlines will apply so do not delay in reaching out to us.
+Our lawyers have decades of experience representing survivors of clergy sexual abuse in California and nationwide.
 We can help.